Last Update: January 8th, 2014

 Homebrewers were treated to free copies of the Silicon Gulch Gazette.

-floating point math routines which I laboriously typed byte-by-byte
+point math routines which I laboriously typed byte-by-byte onto paper

-onto paper tape late into the night.
-I had by then added a 6502 chip to
+tape late into the night.
+I had by then added a 6502 chip to my system to

-my system to function as its floating point processor(!).
-The thrill of
+function as its floating point processor(!).
+The thrill of actually seeing

 Marty Spergel (M&R Electronics) was talented at getting parts for other homebrew members, and helped organize some group purchases.
 He was a really nice guy, as I recall.

 Gordon French was always warm and sincerely interested in what everyone was doing.
 I suppose I viewed him as a sort of "father figure" (the age difference was great, and his silvery hair contributed to the effect), even though in terms of building systems, we had become peers.

 Lee Felsenstein, who designed the Pennywhistle Modem and later developed the SOL computer (along with Bob Marsh) at Processor Technology, led the later meetings.
 We became so big we had to use the auditorium at SLAC (the Stanford Linear Accelerator Center).
 My cousin Arnold Gold eventually purchased a SOL, and I had the opportunity to write code for it -- a scheduling program for a (fully legitimate) Mushroom Farm!
 It was a really nice machine, and I am convinced if they had the capital to have put it into an industrially-designed plastic case (rather than the stereo-like woodgrain case) they might have become another Apple Computer.
 Here is a schematic from the SOL, that was checked by Lee and approved by Bob Marsh.